lmihailovic/toctou-demo/README.md

 4. Log into the application to make sure everything works as expected.
 5. Start the `exploit.go` script (either as a binary executable or via `go run`)

-The script will fail to double spend, and won't be able to make the attacker's balance go into negative numbers.
+On the `fix` branch, the script will fail to double spend, and won't be able to make the attacker's balance go into negative numbers.
-By checking into the `vuln` branch and running the exploit script, you will be able to double spend and have negative balances.
+By running the exploit script on the `vuln` branch, you will be able to double spend and have negative balances.

 ### Login data